Yuning827/Toothloss-extendedCox-JM/README.md

 # Compare joint model with extended Cox regression model

 R codes for the paper "Joint models to estimate risk of tooth loss from time-varying covariates".
-We provided example datasets to illustrate the models in the paper instead of the original dataset.
-The results from example datasets are different to the results in the paper.
+We provided example data sets that are simulated to illustrate the models in the paper instead of the original data set.
+The results from example data sets are different to the results in the paper.

 ## vadls_jm_personlevel.csv

-Example dataset for person level analysis
+Example data set for person level analysis

 ## vadls_jm_toothlevel.csv

-Example dataset for tooth level analysis
+Example data set for tooth level analysis

 ## personlevel_excox_jm.R